Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/2_Collecting History Guideline.md

 **BODY**

   As we believe on your contribution and creativity, it is important that you feel free to design you own storytelling.
-  We give you a guideline of the topics we consider you should approach in order to make a connection between all histories.
+  We give you a guide of the topics we consider you should approach in order to make a connection between all histories.
   Here are two tools that can be helpfully by writing your story-guide

   [User-Centered Research Guidelines ](https://www.circulardesignguide.com/post/lead-with-user-centred-research)